Security Practices

 Release notes, roadmaps, and associated metadata are securely stored in a database located in the us-east-1 region of AWS.
 Access to the portals containing this data is controlled and restricted through the following security measures:

-User verification: Access to the portals is granted only after successful user verification.
-This ensures that only authorized individuals can view or interact with the data.
+User verification: Access to the portals is granted only after successful This ensures that only authorized individuals can view or interact with the data.

 Email domain restriction: Access can be further restricted by validating users’ email domains.
 This allows us to ensure that only users from trusted organizations or domains can access specific information.